saltstack/salt/doc/topics/windows/windows-package-manager.rst

 .. _pygit2: https://github.com/libgit2/pygit2
 .. _GitPython: https://github.com/gitpython-developers/GitPython

-One important change this brings is the the fact that each repo configured under the :conf_master:`winrepo_remotes` option (``win_gitrepos`` in Salt versions prior to 2015.8.0) will have its URL hashed and and the files will be checked out into a subdirectory containing that hashed name (for example, ``/srv/salt/win/repo/f42c3382aeeaa8733908e5c256dba1ca/myprogram.sls``).
-There is no functional reason for the hashed name, it just comes from using the same back-end code that gitfs and git_pillar are using.

 To minimize potential issues, it is a good idea to remove any winrepo git repositories that were checked out by the old (pre-2015.8.0) winrepo code when upgrading the master to 2015.8.0 or later, and run